StackStorm/st2docs/docs/source/reference/ha.rst

 PostgreSQL
 ~~~~~~~~~~
 Used primarily by ``mistral-api`` and ``mistral-server``.
-To deploy PostgreSQL in HA please see `documentation <http://www.postgresql.org/docs/9.4/static/high-availability.html>` provided by the Postgreql project.
+To deploy PostgreSQL in HA please see `documentation <http://www.postgresql.org/docs/9.4/static/high-availability.html>` provided by the PostgreSQL project.

 The data stored in PostgreSQL is operational for mistral therefore starting from a brand new PostgreSQL in case of loss
 of a cluster will bring automation services back instantly.
 Certainly there will be downtime while a new DB cluster is provisioned.